kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 ### Rescuing Bastila

+- Enter Javyar's Cantina
+- Return to Hideout and immediately Transit Back
+  - This sets the Transit Point, which we will use after rescuing Bastila
 - Return to Hidden Bek base
 - Talk to Zaerdra and Gadon Thek
 - After loading into the Swoop Platform, [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) to skip the Ithorian convo